 - Asset Turnover Ratio CY > Asset Turnover Ratio PY (+1)

 Microsoft's Piotroski F-Score indicates a high financial strength for the company.
 That puts Microsoft around the 95th percentile for stocks in the U.S. Information Technology sector.

 Piotroski F-Score Calculator

-You can calculate the Piotroski F-Score for every single company in the world using this automated template.
-Using the Finbox Spreadsheet Add-On, you just have to enter the ticker of the company whose score you want to calculate and the model will do everything automatically.
+You can calculate the Piotroski F-Score for every single company in the world using this template.
+You just have to enter the required data of the company whose ratio you want to calculate, and the model will do everything automatically.